 Choose your team wisely:

-In life it is important to always have a team.
+In different aspects of life, it is always helpful to have a team.
 Experience has taught me the value in having the right people by your side when you undertake any challenge.
 A buddy with a sense of humour, (especially at that point where you want to throw your bike over a fence), someone who stays calm, demonstrates belief in you, or reminds you to keep perspective is invaluable.
 I wonder what sort of people you would value on your team in life and how they might make a difference?

 Enjoy making new friends: